Complete guide to Chinese money plant care

 - Keep in a warm spot, ideally above 10°C

 - Let her soak up the sunshine – but keep away from windows to avoid scorching

-- Wipe Penny’s glossy leaves once in a while to remove dust
+- Wipe Penny’s glossy leaves with a dust cloth once in a while to remove dust

 About Chinese money plants